Kong/docs.konghq.com/app/2.2.x/auth.md

       --url http://localhost:8000/auth-sample
     ```

-    This is the same request you made in step #3, however this time the request should succeed, because you
+    This is the same request you made in step #3; however, this time the request should succeed because you
     enabled anonymous access in step #5.

     The response (which is the request as Mockbin received it) should have these elements: